 Medical history is littered with bad ideas that seemed perfectly reasonable to some people until it was revealed that they were really dumb and bound to either kill you or leave you in some sort of permanently compromised state.
 The lobotomy, trepanation, and bloodletting come to mind, along with the electrified belt for “weak men” that sent a jolt of electricity through their uncooperative cucumber that was supposed to cause it to snap to attention.

-Speaking of cucumbers the latest health-related craze sweeping through the musty, damp basement of the Internet is a little ditty called the “Vaginal Facial” wherein a lady whose vag may not pass the sniff test with flying colors is advised to peel a cucumber, pretend it’s that obscure object of desire and root it around in her unsuspecting nether regions for 20 minutes.
+Speaking of lubricating vagina with coconut oil or cucumbers as latest health-related craze sweeping through the musty, damp basement of the Internet is a little ditty called the “Vaginal Facial” wherein a lady whose vag may not pass the sniff test with flying colors is advised to peel a cucumber, pretend it’s that obscure object of desire and root it around in her unsuspecting nether regions for 20 minutes.
 The idea seems to be that the cuke soaks up all those diabolical odors and leaves you feeling like a spring day in Paris has invaded your undies.

 What Were They Thinking?